nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is reasonably comfortable using CLI (command-line interface) apps

 **Value proposition**: streamlined text-based commands to manage contacts faster than a typical mouse/GUI driven app